-Trained professionals evaluate, scrutinize and measure the diamonds using professional tools such as a microscope.
+Trained professionals evaluate, scrutinize, and measure the diamonds using professional tools such as a microscope and a diamond grading chart.
 Several lab entities exist and it’s important to know which ones are trustworthy and reliable, and which ones are not.
-Because diamond certificates are not created equal, the price and value of diamonds are not comparable across varying certifications.
-Ensure that you purchase a diamond with a certificate from a highly reputable grading entity and that you review the diamond closely before purchase.
+Because diamond certificates are not created equal, the price and value of diamonds are not always comparable across varying certifications.
+Ensure that you buy a diamond with a certificate from a highly reputable grading entity and that you review the diamond and diamond certificate closely before purchase.

-At ICONIC we believe in trust built on complete transparency and that is why we offer our clients the opportunity to get your gem carefully examined and graded by professionals.
+At ICONIC we believe in trust built on complete transparency and that is why we offer our clients the opportunity to buy a diamond and gems that have been carefully examined and graded by professionals.

 A diamond certificate, also known as a diamond grading report, is a report created by a professional gemology laboratory.
-A professional gemologist will measure, examine, and assess the qualities of diamonds in order to produce an unbiased report within their diamond labs.
-A certificate will include details of the diamond’s dimensions, carat weight, color, clarity, symmetry, and more.
-Please see the diamond grading chart for more details on clarity and color grading.
+A professional gemologist will measure, examine, and assess the qualities of each diamond in order to produce an unbiased report within their diamond labs.

 Some of the world’s most respected independent grading labs include the Gemological Institute of America (GIA) and the American Gem Society (AGS).
-Grading standards vary between labs, making it important to choose a lab known for its rigorous standards.
+Grading standards vary between labs, making it important to choose a lab known for its rigorous standards and strict protocols.
 Each entity grades and describes diamonds differently and sometimes the difference is significant.

-Diamond certificates give buyers confidence that what they are buying the diamond quality as is described.
-Assessing the value, however, requires an appraisal.
+Diamond certificates give buyers confidence that what they are buying a diamond as the diamond’s quality is accurately and transparently described.
+For those that need to know the diamond’s current monetary value though, an appraisal is needed.
 Appraisals are usually carried out for insurance purposes.

-GIA stands for Gemological Institute of America, and they are responsible for grading diamonds.
-GIA has robust procedures in place to ensure a diamond’s anonymity and the objectivity of the grading process.
+GIA stands for Gemological Institute of America, and they are a gem lab responsible for grading diamonds.
+GIA has robust procedures in place to ensure a diamond’s anonymity and the objectivity of the whole grading process.
 GIA doesn’t certify diamonds per se, but rather it grades them.
-A GIA diamond grading report is an unbiased assessment of a stone’s quality characteristics.
+A GIA diamond grade report is an unbiased assessment of diamond quality characteristics.
 The terms “GIA certified” and “GIA diamond cert” are commonly used in the jewelry industry to refer to diamonds that have undergone GIA’s rigorous grading process and to the reports that accompany them.

-American Gem Society (AGS ) established the first diamond grading standards guidelines in 1966 which still influences the jewelery industry today.
+American Gem Society (AGS ) established the first diamond grading standards guidelines in 1966 and these standards still influence the jewelry industry today.
 They produce unbiased diamond grading reports through their laboratories, grading both mounted and unmounted gems.
 They can only assign a diamond cut grade for loose diamonds that are Round Brilliants, square Princess cuts, Emerald cuts, Oval cuts, and Cushion cuts.

 The AGS Laboratories uses the AGS Performance-Based Cut Grade system, which is based on the overall performance of a diamond, specifically in the area of Light Performance.
-When analyzing the overall performance of the diamond, we take the following into consideration: light performance (contrast, leakage, dispersion, and brightness), proportion factors (girdle thickness, Culet size, Weight Ratio, durability, and tilt), and finish (Polish and Symmetry).
+When analyzing the overall performance of the diamond, AGS takes the following into consideration: light performance (contrast, leakage, dispersion, and brightness), proportion factors (girdle thickness, Culet size, Weight Ratio, durability, and tilt), and finish (Polish and Symmetry).

-The European Gemological Laboratory is another diamond grading organization made up of independent gemological laboratories that were established in 1974.
-They issue EGL diamond certifications and for the most part, EGL certified diamond will compare equally in quality to a GIA certified diamond that is graded two color grades and one clarity grade lower.
+The European Gemological Laboratory is another gem grading organization made up of independent gemological laboratories that were established in 1974.
+They issue European Gemological Laboratory diamond certifications and for the most part, EGL certified diamond will compare equally in quality to a GIA certified diamond that is graded two color grades and one clarity grade lower.

 International Gemological Institute (IGI) is an institute that grades diamonds institute who performs similar functions to the GIA, in that they both issue diamond grade reports and diamond certifications.
 IGI operates 18 laboratories across the globe performing IGI diamond certification on earth grown and lab-grown diamonds.